Board of Trustees

 - Trustees guard against conflict of interest, whether personal or business related, in accordance with the school’s policy;

-- Trustees have the responsibility to support the school and its Headmaster and to demonstrate that support within the community;
+- Trustees have the responsibility to support the school and its Head of School and to demonstrate that support within the community;

 - Each Trustee, not just the treasurer and members of the finance committee, has fiduciary responsibility to the school for sound financial management; and